-Plot – Tragedy strikes a married couple on vacation in the Moroccan desert, touching off an interlocking story involving four different families.
+Plot – Tragedy strikes a married couple on holiday in the Moroccan desert, touching off an interlocking story involving four different families.

 Director – Alejandro G. Iñárritu